 Will my child outgrow obesity?

-Up to 30-70% of overweight children more than 8 years old will remain overweight as adults.
-The percentage increases significantly if the child's parents are overweight.
+30-70% of overweight children older than 8 years old will remain overweight as adults.
+This percentage increases significantly if the child's parents are overweight.

 Why do I have to worry if my child is overweight?

 Overweight and obesity can lead to multiple health problems including high blood pressure, high cholesterol, heart disease, diabetes, liver disease, sleep apnea, reduced mental health, and musculoskeletal pain—to name a few.

 One study reported that the quality of life of overweight children is similar to that of children with cancer!

 Aside from the health benefits, losing weight can improve your well-being and quality of life.
 Furthermore, losing weight has the potential to help prevent obesity in future generations.

 - Individual and family lifestyle changes that involve a healthier diet and increased activity are essential.
 See our health resources and learn more about how to integrate healthy foods and physical activity into your family's lifestyle.